Documentation Index

 Budget Considerations

-Your data budget should scale with fund size and strategy:- Small fund (under $50M): Focus on 1-2 core providers.
+- Small fund (under $50M): Focus on 1-2 core providers.
 Start with what you absolutely need.

 - Mid-size fund ($50-250M): Can afford broader coverage.
 3-5 providers typical.